awsdocs/amazon-appstream2-developer-guide/doc_source/configure-default-regional-settings.md

 ## Specify a Default Display Language<a name="configure-default-dsiplay-language"></a>

 There are two ways to specify the default display language for your users’ streaming sessions\.
-Use the AppStream 2\.0 default application and Windows settings feature, or configure your image builder while logged in as Administrator\.
+Use the AppStream 2\.0 default application and Windows settings feature, or configure your image builder while signed in with a user account that has local administrator permissions\.
+The procedure in this section describes how to specify a default display language by using the AppStream 2\.0 default application and Windows settings feature\.

 **Note**
 Changing the display language in Windows also automatically changes the user locale and input method to match the language and region of the display language\.
 If you want all three settings to match, you do not need to separately change the user locale or input method\.

-To specify a default display language by using the AppStream 2\.0 default application and Windows settings feature, perform the following steps\.

-1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.

-1. In the left navigation pane, choose **Images**, **Image Builder**\.

-1. Choose the image builder that you want to use, choose **Connect**, and log in as **Template User**\.
+1. Connect to the image builder that you want to use and sign in with the **Template User** account\.
+To do so, do either of the following:
+   + [Use the AppStream 2\.0 console](managing-image-builders-connect.md#managing-image-builders-connect-console) \(for web connections only\)
+   + [Create a streaming URL](managing-image-builders-connect.md#managing-image-builders-connect-streaming-URL) \(for web or AppStream 2\.0 client connections\)
+**Note**
+If the image builder that you want to connect to is joined to an Active Directory domain and your organization requires smart card sign in, you must create a streaming URL and use the AppStream 2\.0 client for the connection\.
+For information about smart card sign in, see [Smart Cards](client-system-requirements-feature-support.md#feature-support-USB-devices-qualified-smart-cards)\.

+   **Template User** lets you create default application and Windows settings for your users\.
+For more information, see "Creating Default Application and Windows Settings for Your AppStream 2\.0 Users" in [Default Application and Windows Settings and Application Launch Performance](customizing-appstream-images.md)\.

 1. On the image builder desktop, choose the Windows **Start** button, and choose **Control Panel**\.